Battery law in Europe: what you need to know

 “The proposal for a regulation on batteries (...) is of major importance, particularly in view of the massive development of electric mobility, from an environmental, economic and social point of view.
 It is also very important in terms of technological sovereignty for the European Union.”
 (Article - European council - sustainable batteries)

-A new battery law to come in Europe
+A new battery law to come into Europe

 The new Regulation will replace the Battery Directive 2006/66/EC.
 The objective is to improve the collection and recycling of batteries, their performance and durability, and to facilitate their repair and reuse.

-Considering that 30% of greenhouse gas emissions come from transport, including 58% from cars, electric bicycles and scooters play an increasingly important role as they replace the use of the car on certain routes.
+Considering that 30% of greenhouse gas emissions come from transport - including 58% from cars - electric bicycles and scooters play an increasingly important role as they replace the use of cars on certain routes.
 The micromobility market is booming, averaging 10%* annual growth (*Article - French High Council on Climate - Dépasser les constats, mettre en oeuvre les solutions).

 The increased use of recovered materials is permitted by eco-designed batteries.
 Gouach provides two solutions to this: